The Textured Crop Haircut for Men and How to Achieve It

 Origins and Evolution

-The textured crop has its roots in the classic French crop, evolving to align with modern grooming trends.
+The textured crop has its roots in the French crop, a classic haircut known for its short, uniform length and blunt fringe.

 Recommended: Men’s Haircare Routine